giddyeffects/rtchat/README.md

-# firechat
+# fireChat

-> Real-time chat app using VueJS Vuex and Firebase
+> Real-time chat app using VueJS Vuex and Firebase.
+This's a simple implementation with more modifications coming soon :)

 ## Build Setup